[?] Subscribe To This Site

 From a practical standpoint, remember that your creativity only flourishes if you lavish time and attention upon it.
 Learn your lesson from the promise in Pr 27:18 of the fig tree.

-Purpose in 2010, to spend more time than ever, faithfully nurturing your gift.
+Purpose to spend more time than ever, faithfully nurturing your gift.
 Do it in faith, fully expecting the promise to be true for you – that you will eat the sweet fruit.

 Never forget that all productivity and increase is only because of your Master, who deserves the highest honor - always.